lgvverde/cinq-csharp-test/README.md

    * Create repositories with a virtual database, using the models as tables.(static classes with lists just holding data)
    * Refactor the PrintersController to use the repositories you just created
 4. Write tests for both Console and WebAPI projects, as well as for any projects you might create.

+# Updates
+- Applied the DAL architecture, creating a DAL folder in each project.
+  - Easy maintenance;
+  - Better management around the functions that get and post information to the DB.
+- Created 2 more projects:
+  - Models;
+  - UnitTests;

+### Models
+- Created to be used as a unique layer for these two projects, in this way, you'll be able to use the WebAPI and Console projects with just one model.

+### UniTests
+- Created 2 classes to do the unit tests:
+  - ConsoleTests (Testing getting the information and store it in the DB);
+  - WebApiTests (Getting and storing based on a virtual db, a class instance holding data, as said in the description).